Virtual trainings for doulas and childbirth educators

 Q. Are there any in-person requirements for a doula workshop?

-No, both the postpartum doula trainings can be completed 100% online.
+No, both the postpartum doula and birth doula trainings can be completed 100% online.
 The worskhop is the first step toward DONA International certification, and you can find the full postpartum doula certification requirements on the DONA International website.
 But don't worry, we'll explain the certification steps in detail during the training.
 You can start working as a doula right away after your training, while you complete the rest of the certification requirements.

 Q. For the online Lamaze childbirth educator training, do I also need in-person training?